ray-project/ray/doc/source/tune-usage.rst

 Tune CLI (Experimental)
 -----------------------

-You can monitor your experiments and projects using the Tune CLI.
+``tune`` is a powerful, easy-to-use command line interface (CLI) to manage and monitor your experiments on Ray.
 To do this, verify that you have the ``tabulate`` library installed:

 .. code-block:: bash

     $ pip install tabulate

-The 2 commands currently supported are ``ls`` and ``lsx``. ``ls`` allows you to display information about trials within an experiment folder, and ``lsx`` allows you to display information about experiments within a project folder.
-You can add the ``--sort`` flag to sort the output by specific columns.
-The commands will resize your output and drop columns based on the size of your terminal.
-It will also remove empty columns by default.
+Here are a few examples of command line calls that can be made and the corresponding terminal output.
+The commands will resize your output based on the size of your terminal.

-Here are a few examples of command-line calls that can be made and the corresponding terminal output:
+- ``tune ls``: List tabular information about trials within an experiment.
+Add the ``--sort`` flag to sort the output by specific columns.
+Empty columns will be removed and reported by default.
+If the terminal window is not wide enough to fit the entire table, columns will be dropped and reported based on the order of fields requested.

 .. code-block:: bash

-    $ python scripts.py ls path_to_experiment --sort trial_id
+    $ tune ls path_to_experiment --sort trial_id
     +----+------------+------------+----------------+
     |    | trial_id   | status     |   num_failures |
     |----+------------+------------+----------------|